|Location:||Gilf Kebir, southwest Egypt, near the border to Lybia.|

 |1935||nearby Shaw's Cave discovered by W.B.K.
 Shaw.|

 Is it just fiction or a real cave?
 The Cave of Swimmers is a central place in the movie The English Patient.
 A cave where prehistoric paintings show swimming people in the middle of the desert.
-This seems impossible, but there is an easy explanation: this area was not a desert some 10,000 years ago during the Ice Ages.
+This seems impossible, but there is an easy explanation: this area was not a desert some 10,000 years ago during the last cold period of the Ice Ages.

 To say it clear: the cave in the film is not the real cave, it is just a film set.
 The area around the cave is a location in Tunisia, near Degache.
 The cave interior was painted by an Italian woman painter.
 She painted the cave, and she is shown painting in the title sequence of the movie.

 The real Cave of Swimmers lies in southwest Egypt, at the border to Lybia.
 It was explored by the real László Almásy: who wrote a book about his discoveries.
 He also wrote a whole chapter about his archaeological findings, which unfortunately was left out in several editions.
 He mentions the theory, that there the motives of the drawings were real live scenes of daily life at this place.
 He explained this with a dramatic change in climate since then.
 This theory was so new, that his first editor added several footnotes, to make clear that he did not share this opinion.
 As far as I know, Almásy:s book is only available in Hungarian and German (See the link below for the German book at Amazon).

 The discovery of the prehistoric rock painting sites in the Uweinat mountains, was the most important result of the 1933 Almásy: expedition.
 This expedition explored the Uweinat and Gilf Kebir region: Ain Dua, Karkur Talh, and Wadi Sora.
 Despite he was adviced and promised not to cross the border to Sudan, he did so and discovered several rock paintings in oases over there.